Sam Hornish Jr.: Early career

-Hornish began racing go-karts at age 11, winning the World Karting Association U.S. Grand National championship in less than four years.
+Hornish began racing go-karts at the age of eleven, winning the World Karting Association U.S. Grand National championship in less than four years.
 From 1996 to 1998, he made 32 starts in the U.S. F2000 National Championship.
-In Hornish's final season in the series, he had a career-best second-place finish at Pikes Peak International Raceway.
+In Hornish's final season in the series, he had a career-best, second-place finish at Pikes Peak International Raceway.
 He finished seventh in points in 1998, and was inducted into the series' Hall of Fame in 2012 as a 1998 graduate.
 During the 1999 Atlantic Championship season Hornish drove for Michael Shank Racing team owner Mike Shank, winning at Chicago Motor Speedway and finishing seventh in the championship standings with 67 points.

 Sports car racing

 During the 1999 United States Road Racing Championship season, Hornish drove for Intersport Racing in the United States Road Racing Championship at the season-opening Rolex 24 at Daytona with Jon Field, Ryan Jones and Mike Shank in the Can-Am class.
 Their car, starting in eighth place, finished 42nd (14th in its class) after retiring on lap 400 with a gearbox failure.

 In 2007, Hornish returned to compete in the season-opening Rolex 24 at Daytona for Michael Shank Racing with Mark Patterson, Oswaldo Negri Jr., and Hélio Castroneves in the Daytona Prototype class.
 Their car started 22nd, in its class and overall.
 It finished ninth in its class and overall, completing 628 laps.